-The Redevelopment Plan Area's qualification under the TIF Act was evaluated by representatives of KMA from October, 2020 to the date of this draft report.
+The Redevelopment Plan Area's qualification under the TIF Act was evaluated by representatives of Ryan from November 2023 to the date of this draft report.
 Analysis was aided by certain reports obtained from the Village and other sources.
 Only information which would directly aid in the determination of eligibility for a redevelopment project area was utilized.

-The reported results of this evaluation are attached as Exhibit 3 of this Redevelopment Plan.
+The reported results of this evaluation are in the Qualification Report attached as Exhibit 3 of this Redevelopment Plan.